-SWFHR’s Volunteer Program is always in need of well mannered, caring, and responsible people within our community.
-We do offer credit hours by way community service hours for students, either high school or college, provide proper institution paperwork is provided by that individual.
+The Volunteer Program at SWFHR is always in need of well-mannered, caring, and responsible people within our community.
+We do offer credit hours by way of community service hours for students, either high school or college, provide proper institution paperwork is provided by that individual.

 We have a multitude of needs, and we can likely find something for everyone.
 Click below to view typical volunteer tasks.